FilopoulosD/Booking-App/README.md

 You can download mysql.connector from this link: https://dev.mysql.com/downloads/connector/python/ Select your OS and install the library.

-The other libraries are included with every standar installat of Python.
+The other libraries are included with every standar installation of Python.
 4)Run the app.py in any Python Interpreter and use our app :)